MohammedKamle/BeeKeeperDemo/README.md

 # BeeKeeperDemo
-This repository demonstartes how we can implement PageFactory design pattern with our appium tests to incorporate same test scripts for both android and ios
+This repository demonstrate how we can integrate both iOS and android test with the same script using PageFactory on BrowserStack.